KABoissonneault/KingmakerBugfixes/README.md

 - Fixed Raise Dead not draining 2 levels on difficulty Core and above (turn Enemy Stats Adjustment down to to Normal or less to disable, like in Wrath)
 - Fixed Breath of Life not giving 1 temporary negative level when resurrected (turn Enemy Stats Adjustment down to to Normal or less to disable, like in Wrath)
 - Fixed Joyful Rapture to properly affect all negative emotion effects
+- Fixed Protection from Arrows protecting against magical weapons instead of the mundane weapons as intended.
+Fixed the Communal version checking Spell Resistance
+- Fixed Leopard animal companion level 4 upgrade getting "+4 str / -2 dex / +4 con" instead of "+2 dex / +2 con" as described
+- Fixed Baleful Gaze working on targets immune to gaze attacks or sight-based attacks
+- [Opt-out] Fixed Controlled Fireball not applying minimal damage to allies as intended

 #### Feat & Traits

 - [Opt-out, !CotW] Fixed Shatter Defenses to only apply after landing a hit, like in Wrath of the Righteous and tabletop.
 Unlike the CotW fix, this bonus still applies if you hit a Shaken/Frightened enemy and it no longer is next turn, matching the description
 - [!CotW] Fixed Vital Strike not working on ranged weapons
 - Fixed Ekundayo's Dog "Loyal Companion" and "Enraged Companion" not giving stats
+- [Opt-out] Fixed Crane Wing to check for shield in offhand.
+Still allows 2h weapons, since KM has no 1h option
+- Fixed Foulspawn Tiefling bonus against Clerics, Paladins, and Inquisitors only working against characters that had all three classes instead of any

 #### Item